fuseainl/attendee/docs/transcription.md

 Your transcription service must accept a `POST` request with `multipart/form-data` containing:

 - `audio`: The audio file (sent as raw PCM audio, 16-bit linear PCM)
+- `sample_rate`: The sample rate of the audio file in Hz
 - Any additional custom parameters you specify in `transcription_settings`

 **Audio format details:**